 Safely Living with Alzheimer's

-A safe living environment will ensure that the patient remain in their home as long as possible.
-Challenges to caregivers caring for those diagnosed with Alzheimer's can be incredibly stressful.
+A safe living environment will ensure that the patient remains in their home as long as possible.
+Daily life for dementia caregivers can be incredibly stressful.
 However, through careful planning, many of those potential stresses, worries, and dangers can be anticipated and a home environment made as safe as possible for both the caregiver and the person suffering from Alzheimer's.

 Information and prevention is the key to maintaining optimal safety and comfort, for both patient and caregiver.